Where to stay in Sicily

 In fact, in July and August, I would probably not even suggest a visit during the day.
 It can be really hot.

-I recommend visiting the Valley of the Temples website to pre-plan your visit, build your itinerary in this massive area and possibly join a guided tour.
+I recommend visiting the official website to pre-plan your visit, build your itinerary in this massive area and possibly join a guided tour.

 The Valle of the Temples was also used as a film set for the popular “Inspector Montalbano” TV series.

-Another attraction in the area is the unique Scala Dei Turchi beach between white rock formations, a hidden gem that you should not miss out
+Another attraction in the area is the unique Scala Dei Turchi between white rock formations, a hidden gem that you should not miss out.
+Just keep in mind that you can see it only from the top but access is now restricted.

 If you are still asking yourself if it is worth renting a car in Sicily, well, I give you another great advantage.